TAMIYA JÛZABURÔ I

 Fall 1743: Jûzaburô goes to Edo.

-November 1743: Jûzaburô plays at the Ichimuraza the role of Yoshisada in the kaomise program "Ishizue Taiheiki".
+11th lunar month of 1743: Jûzaburô plays at the Ichimuraza the role of Yoshisada in the kaomise drama "Ishizue Taiheiki", which also celebrates the arrival in Edo of the actors Segawa Kikujirô I and Segawa Somematsu.

-January 1744: Jûzaburô's rank in the Edo hyôbanki, tachiyaku section, is jô-jô-(hanshiro)kichi (superior - superior - almost excellent).
+1st lunar month of 1744: Jûzaburô's rank in the Edo hyôbanki, tachiyaku section, is jô-jô-(hanshiro)kichi (superior - superior - (half-white) excellent) [visual].
 He shares the same rank with Ôtani Oniji I, Sakata Tôjûrô III and Tomizawa Tatsujûrô.

-November 1746: Jûzaburô appears on stage for the last time, playing in the kaomise drama "Tomi Yakata Ômu Kotoba", which is produced at Hoteiya Umenojô's theater by Nakamura Kumetarô I; his stage partners are Sawamura Sôjûrô I, Anegawa Shinshirô I, Sanogawa Jûkichi (final performance before his death), Nakamura Utaemon I, Nakamura Shingorô I (final performance before his death), Nakamura Tomijûrô I and Nakamura Kiyosaburô I.
+11th lunar month of 1746: Jûzaburô appears on stage for the last time, playing in the kaomise drama "Tomi Yakata Ômu Kotoba", which is produced at Hoteiya Umenojô's theater by Nakamura Kumetarô I; his stage partners are Sawamura Sôjûrô I, Anegawa Shinshirô I, Sanogawa Jûkichi (final performance before his death), Nakamura Utaemon I, Nakamura Tomijûrô I, Nakamura Shingorô I (final performance before his death), Yamatoyama Rinzaemon I (who celebrates his shûmei) and Nakamura Kiyosaburô I.

 Spring 1747: Jûzaburô dies in Kyôto.